kkkkito/statemap/README.md

 ## Overview

-This repository contains code used to analyze data and generate figures related to **StateMap**.
+This repository provides the notebooks used to perform the StateMap analyses and generate the figures.

 StateMap is also available as a web application: https://lexas.f.u-tokyo.ac.jp/statemap/